DrSaaS/automating-infrastructure-with-terraform-version2/terraform-automation-documentation-v1.md

-I created an S3 bucket in the AWS console called dele-dev-terraform-bucket to store the Terraform state file
+Before we begin writing our code, I will create an S3 bucket in the AWS console called dele-dev-terraform-bucket to store the Terraform state file

-I created an IAM user called Bandelero and gave the user AdministrativeAccess permissions.
+I created an IAM user(In the AWS console root account) called terraform and gave the user AdministrativeAccess permissions.
+The user was only given programmatic access.

 Next I created Access Keys for AWS CLI or programmatic access and also installed Python SDK (boto3)